micmejia/bible-dump/AMPC/2 Peter/2 Pet 1.md

-For His divine power has bestowed upon us all things that [are requisite and suited] to life and godliness, through the [[^d]full, personal] knowledge of Him Who called us by _and_ to His own glory and excellence (virtue).
+For His divine power has bestowed upon us all things that [are requisite and suited] to life and godliness, through the [full, personal] knowledge of Him Who called us by _and_ to His own glory and excellence (virtue).